bparanj/rom/second_chapter.md

 ### Step 8

 This is implicit.
-There is no need to say:
+There is no need to explicitly provide the super class:

 ```ruby
 class Car < Object